The Best Travel Rewards Cards

 While the Capital One® Venture® Rewards Credit Card is better for the average spender, the Chase Sapphire Preferred® Card is a better option for those who travel frequently.
 The 2x reward rate for dining and travel-related expenses make it easy for those who are always on the move (and never cooking at home) to rack up serious rewards.

 With the Chase travel card, you can expect standard protection from travel-related accidents, as well as coverage for lost luggage and trip cancellations.
-Not only that, the card offers up to $10,000 in coverage for trip cancellations, which means you don’t have to worry about a loss of points or money in the event of inclement weather or other travel interruption.
-While this may not matter to those who go on yearly vacations only, those who find themselves traveling more often will benefit from the extra protection.
+Not only that, the card offers up to $10,000 in coverage for trip cancellation, which means you don’t have to worry about a loss of points or money in the event of inclement weather or other travel interruption.
+While this may not matter to those who primarily travel for yearly vacations, those who find themselves traveling often will benefit from the extra protection.

 High-value travel card benefits

 Chase also adds a few extra benefits for its customers, including additional rewards.
-If you redeem your travel through Chase Ultimate Rewards, the company will give you 25 percent more points for every dollar spent.
-For example, if you spend $4,000 within 3 months and get the 60,000 point sign up bonus (normally a $600 value), and you redeemed them through the service, you would actually receive $625 worth of travel.
+If you redeem your travel through Chase Ultimate Rewards, the company will give you 25% more points for every dollar spent.
+For example, if you spend $4,000 within 3 months and get the 60,000 point sign up bonus (normally a $600 value), and you redeemed them through the service, you would actually receive $750 worth of travel.

-Beyond those unique features, Chase offers all the same benefits as our top pick.
-The $95 annual fee is waived for the first year.
-Fo those who travel often and want to earn the most rewards possible without sacrificing travel protections, the Chase Sapphire Preferred® Card is a solid bet.
+Beyond those unique features, Chase offers all the same benefits as the Capital One® Venture® Rewards card.
+For those who travel often and want to earn the most rewards possible without sacrificing travel protections, the Chase Sapphire Preferred® Card is a solid bet.

 Points to consider